Imaging-Group/Hi-SNR.github.io/join/index.md

 {%
   include card.html
   title="Volunteer Research Assistant"
-  description="Volunteer Research Assistant
-Would you like to get some hands- on experience with research?
+  description="Would you like to get some hands- on experience with research?
 Are you building up your resume or perhaps you want to network